yiisoft/docs/guide/en/structure/package.md

 #### Package Name <span id="package-name"></span>

 Each Composer package should have a package name which uniquely identifies the package among all others.
 The format of package names is `vendorName/projectName`.
-For example, in the package name `yiisoft/yii-queue`, the vendor name, and the project name are `yiisoft` and `yii-queue`, respectively.
+For example, in the package name `yiisoft/queue`, the vendor name, and the project name are `yiisoft` and `queue`, respectively.

 > Warning: Don't use `yiisoft` as your vendor name as it's reserved for use by the Yii itself.